 The ESL Endorsement Program at Centenary University will enable the students to meet the State requirements for the State of NJ ESL Endorsement (#1475).
 This certification enables candidates to teach ESL in the K – 12 setting.

-For candidates working toward their Master of Education in Reading, they can take the ESL sequence seamlessly as credits toward that degree.
+For candidates working toward their Master of Education in Literacy Instruction, you can take the ESL sequence seamlessly as credits toward that degree.

 This program is offered in a blended format with courses delivered alternating weeks in traditional classroom and online settings.

-• Learn the skills necessary to be able to utilize and recommend methods and materials to be used in school district’s ESL program and contribute to the evaluation of student progress and school policies.
+- Learn the skills necessary to be able to utilize and recommend methods and materials to be used in the school district’s ESL program and contribute to the evaluation of student progress and school policies.